-Specific goal 1: To promote continuous training and learning for staff at statistical offices.

-Specific goal 2: To promote the exchange of information, best practices and methodological innovations between the members of the regional statistical community.
+- Specific goal 1: To promote continuous training and learning for staff at statistical offices and other organizations responsible for producing official statistics to establish sustainable institutional capacities. - Specific goal 2: To promote the exchange of information and best practices between the members of the regional statistical community. - Specific goal 3: To develop a framework for ensuring the quality of statistical data and promote regional, subregional and multilateral initiatives for applying it in national statistical systems. - Specific goal 4: To encourage the development of conceptual and methodological innovations in the generation of official statistics.

-Strategic goal 3: To foster coordination and cooperation between the member countries of the Statistical Conference of the Americas and international organizations.
+Strategic goal 3: To foster coordination and cooperation between the member countries of the Statistical Conference of the Americas and subregional and international organizations.

-Specific goal 1: To promote horizontal cooperation among the member countries of the Conference.
+- Specific goal 1: To promote horizontal cooperation among the member countries of the Conference. - Specific goal 2: To promote coordination and cooperation between the Conference and the other subsidiary bodies of ECLAC, such as the Regional Conference on Population and Development in Latin America and the Caribbean and the Regional Conference on Women in Latin America and the Caribbean.

-Specific goal 2: To promote coordination and cooperation between the Conference and the other subsidiary bodies of ECLAC.
+Specific goal 3: To work to align the work programmes of subregional, international and multilateral agencies and bodies with the goals of this strategic plan and with the biennial programme of activities of the Conference.

-Specific goal 3: To promote international cooperation.